Greece Moments Greece Moments

 Ofen Kartoffeln Rosmarin Tzatziki Dip Knoblauch

-Lemon-roasted potatoes are the ultimate alternative to chips
+Baked potatoes are the healthy alternative to french fries

 Tomato rice or Djuvec rice – Ntomatorizo, ντοματόρυζο (V)

-A flavourful, tomato-infused rice that is a traditional side dish right across the Balkan Peninsula.
+A traditional side dish throughout the Balkan Peninsula.

 Tomatenreis Djuvec Reis Griechische Küche Balkan Speisen